 P: Jeff Locke

 The Vikings 1st round draft pick this year, WR Laquon Treadwell out of Ole Miss, will have plenty of opportunities to prove he belongs.
-He’s coming in to give Teddy Bridgewater a deep threat, a big bodied receiver and someone who can win a jump ball consistently.
+He’s coming in to give Teddy Bridgewater a deep threat, a big bodied receiver and someone who can win a jump ball consistently, and this has been discusses on sports talk podcasts and other Vikings centered sports podcasts as well all offseason..
 The Vikings have lacked the big receiver for years now, and have no other receiver on the current roster who can win a jump ball regularly.
 Stefon Diggs offers top end speed and excellent route running, and Jarius Wright is quick, elusive and has proven to be a valuable receiver of recent years.
 Treadwell also gives the Vikings some physicality on the outside, as he is generally regarded as a strong run blocker to benefit the likes of Adrian Peterson and Jerick McKinnon.

 Speaking of McKinnon, he is the next guy up behind our generation’s best running back, AP.
 McKinnon is a physical beast, and wields excellent quickness, elusiveness, and vision.
 He has already proven his worth as a backup, but I see him starting to gain more carries as AP ages and McKinnon continues to improve as a runner.
 If Jerick McKinnon has another impressive 2016 campaign, I think Zimmer has found himself another star runner for the future.